preetparmar/Machine-Learning/README.md

 - Learn Categorization algorithms and ways to evaluate the performance

 ### About me
-You can find my portfolio here {https://preetparmar.github.io/}
+You can find my portfolio here (My Portfolio) (https://preetparmar.github.io/)